tatsunidas/RadiomicsJ/README.md

 # RadiomicsJ
 Java library to compute radiomics features.
 The RadiomicsJ computes 170 or more imaging features.
-It is using the imagej as a image processing backend.
+It is using the imagej for the image processing backend.

 ## Environment